ihmc-scale/act-up-model/README.md

      (:INTENSITY-STANDARD-DEVIATION :VALUE 1.0 :UNIT-OF-MEASURE NIL
       :PARAMETER-CLASS "simulation" :PARAMETER-SUB-CLASS "environment"))

-Note that if no `scale:model-function` has been defined, by default the various values of the input arguments will be printed in the Lisp listener.
+Note that if no `scale:run-model` has been defined, by default the various values of the input arguments will be printed in the Lisp listener.

 Note that this code has only been test in SBCL, though I believe it should run fine in CCL, or any other Common Lisp implementation that supports `usocket`.